New dads tend to suffer from depression and anxiety !

 How to get ride of Postpartum Depression (PPD)!

 Experts say the treatment for paternal postpartum depression varies, but they include psychotherapy and prescribing an antidepressant, like an SSRI.
-Researchers also emphasizes that diet, exercise, and meditation and various mental exercises to reduce anxiety and depression .
+Researchers also emphasize that diet, exercise, and meditation and various mental exercises to reduce anxiety and depression.

 - what anxiety can do to your body?-Research proven